 Windows 10 USB not recognized

-This problem “USB Ports not working on Windows 10 version 1803” is mostly related to the drivers or the USB.
-The reason that this isn’t a hardware problem is mainly because it’s highly unlikely that all of your USB ports malfunctioned at the same time.
-Since every computer have multiple USB ports, there’s no way that all of them are faulty especially if they were working fine a few days ago.
+This problem “USB Ports not working on Windows 10 version 20H2” is mostly related to the drivers or the USB.
+The reason that this isn’t a hardware problem is mainly that it’s highly unlikely that all of your USB ports malfunctioned at the same time.
+Since every computer has multiple USB ports, there’s no way that all of them are faulty especially if they were working fine a few days ago.
 So, the problem is usually related to the drivers or the USB device itself.

-Also sometimes faulty device, damaged USB ports, Power supply issue also cause USB Ports not working on Windows 10.
+Also sometimes faulty devices, damaged USB ports, Power supply issues also cause USB Ports not to work on Windows 10.
 Whatever the reason here some solutions you may apply to fix this problem.

-Now it’s possible that the device which you’re trying to use is faulty and hence it’s not recognizable by Windows.
-In order to verify that is not the case you, just plug your USB device in another working PC and see if it’s working.
-So if the device is working on another PC then you can be sure that the problem is related to USB Ports and we can continue with next method.
+It’s possible that the device which you’re trying to use is faulty and hence it’s not recognizable by Windows.
+In order to verify that is not the case, just plug your USB device in another working PC and see if it’s working.
+So if the device is working on another PC then you can be sure that the problem is related to USB Ports and we can continue with the next method.

 Check for Power Supply

-That cause simply Unplug the power supply and charger from your laptop.
+- That causes simply Unplug the power supply and charger from your laptop.

 Disable the Selective Suspend feature

 This is another Effective solution as Windows by default switch your USB controllers in order to save power (typically when the device is not in use) and once the device is needed, Windows again turn ON the device.
-But sometimes due to any reason or some corrupt settings, Windows is not able to turn ON the device and cause USB device Stop working.
+But sometimes due to any reason or some corrupt settings, Windows is not able to turn ON the device and cause the USB devices to Stop working.
 That cause

-Find USB Root Hub device in the list.
+- Find the USB Root Hub device on the list.

-Note: Do the same process for Other Installed USB Root Hub device.
+Note: Do the same process for Other Installed USB Root Hub devices.

 Change power configuration and Turn off Fast Boot

-For Some users, report disable Fast startup Feature help them to fix the problem “USB device not working on windows 10.”
-You Can also Try to disable Fast startup feature from following below:
+Some users, report disable the Fast startup Feature help them to fix the problem “USB device not working on windows 10.”
+You Can also Try to disable the Fast startup feature from the following below: